 God's kingdom will be preceded by a devastating period of time such a man has never before seen.
 There is a day looming on the horizon when mankind's iniquity will reach the brim at which point in time He will say, "enough!" and pour out His wrath, or retributive justice, on the earth, bringing punishment to the transgressors, and an end to the injustice and suffering in this world.

 Part II...
 The First Six Seals

-Many believe that the Seven Seals are the first in an escalating series of plagues that, in retributive justice, God will pour out on this earth, and that He will 'rapture' us out of here before the trouble really starts.
-Neither is correct.
+Many believe that the Seven Seals describe an escalating series of plagues that God will pour out on this earth in retributive justice, but that He will 'rapture' us out of here before the trouble really starts.
+I am afraid that is nothing but wishful thinking.
 If one avoids a superficial reading of Matthew 24, then compares what Jesus said in that chapter with the Seals of Revelation 6, it becomes quite clear that the Seals represent the persecution of Christians.

 Part III...
 The Seventh Seal and First Six Trumpets